How is melanoma skin cancer diagnosed?

 Like CT scans, MRI scans give detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
+But MRI scans use radio waves and strong magnets instead of x-rays to create pictures.
 A contrast material might be injected, just as with CT scans, but is used less often.

 MRI scans are very helpful in looking at the brain and spinal cord.

 MRI scans take longer than CT scans – often up to an hour – and are a little more uncomfortable.
 You may have to lie inside a narrow tube, which is confining and can upset people with a fear of enclosed spaces.
 Newer, more open MRI machines can sometimes be used instead, but the images might not be as sharp in some cases.
 The MRI machine also makes loud buzzing noises, so some places provide earplugs to help block this noise out.

 A PET scan can help show if the cancer has spread to lymph nodes or other parts of the body.
 It is most useful in people with more advanced stages of melanoma – it is not usually done in people with early-stage melanoma.

 For this test, you are injected with a radioactive substance (usually a type of sugar related to glucose, known as FDG).
 The amount of radioactivity used is very low and will pass out of the body over the next day or so.
 Because cancer cells in the body are growing quickly, they absorb more of the radioactive sugar.
 After about an hour, you are moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not detailed like a CT or MRI scan, but it can provide helpful information about your whole body.